 This stylish board is equipped with a well-hidden 2200mAh lithium battery that incorporates quick charge technology.
 This allows it to be up and running in less than 2 hours which is amazing, especially for this price range.
 Another amazing fact is its efficiency.
 Together with the 70mm 350W brushless hub motor (not the strongest one out there, I know), this baby can go up to 6 miles on a single charge.

 Its wheels are also an important part of the story, as they are in all other electric skateboards on the market.
 Alouette features 80A hardness wheels which are pretty good for the price and will provide you with decent stability even on gravel(ish) terrain.
-In the package, alongside the board you will also get a dedicated wireless controller that allows you to switch between 2 speed modes and accelerate or break with intuitive commands.
-All things considered, Alouette is an excellent budget friendly model that provides decent range at an extremely lightweight factor.
+In the package, alongside the board, you will also get a dedicated wireless controller that allows you to switch between 2-speed modes and accelerate or break with intuitive commands.
+All things considered, Alouette is an excellent budget-friendly model that provides a decent range at an extremely lightweight factor.